Meet the Board and Staff of the Red Lodge Area Community Foundation

 Term 2024

-Like many part-time residents, we come to Red Lodge to “unplug” but we also realize that creating and sustaining such a vibrant community doesn’t happen by itself.
+Like many part-time residents, we come to Red Lodge to “unplug,” but we also realize that creating and sustaining such a vibrant community doesn’t happen by itself.
 I’m honored to join the RLACF and support their work to ensure the Red Lodge community spirit stays as strong and valued as its mountains, ski slopes, rivers, and fishing holes.

 Jackie is a social worker by training and spent a decade working at the Greater Washington Community Foundation in DC.
 During that time she developed an understanding of – and appreciation for – some of the opportunities and challenges community foundations face.
 She welcomes the chance to be part of the RLACF’s exciting work.

-Affiliations: Professional – University of Maryland School of Social Work, Catholic Charities of the Archdiocese of Washington, Southern Maryland Continuum of Care.
-Nonprofit – Board of Trustees CaringMatters, Former Board Chair Smith Center for Healing and the Arts
+Professional: University of Maryland School of Social Work, Catholic Charities of the Archdiocese of Washington, Southern Maryland Continuum of Care.

 Abby Lotz, Board Member